LifeBogger presents the Full Story of a Football Manager who is best known by the nickname “Anchovy“.

 In the same light, the competitive football games he played as a teenager for his hometown club Livorno, confirmed his aversion to followership and drives for leadership.

 “Even when I was on the football pitch as a teenager, I wanted to be the teacher.
 I had a few passionate discussions with my own coaches, but it wasn’t for more playing time or anything like that.
 It was because, even then, I wanted to run the team my own way”.

-He spent eight years playing for the first team of Italian clubs that include: Cuoio Pelli Juventus, Livorno, Pisa and Pavia before joining Pescara in 1991.
+He spent eight years playing for the first team of Italian clubs that, include: Cuoio Pelli Juventus, Livorno, Pisa and Pavia before joining Pescara in 1991.

 It is worthwhile to note that Galeone was an impressive coach whose managerial prowess made “control-seeking” and stubborn Allegri humble for years.

 “I spent seven years with him, Galeone was very imaginative and had innovative concepts” admits Allegri.

-Massimiliano Allegri Childhood Story Plus Untold Biography Facts – Road To Fame
+Massimiliano Allegri Biography – Road To Fame:

 He thereafter began his managerial career with the Serie C2 team of Aglianese and had an impressive season with them.

 Subsequent coaching jobs saw Allegri record an unsuccessful managerial career with Serie C1 team Grosseto.
 He, however, redeemed himself at Sassuolo, Cagliari and Milan.

 Massimiliano Allegri has been married once.
-We bring you information about his dating history, marriage and subsequent relationships.
+We bring you information about his dating history, marriage, and subsequent relationships.

 First was his relationship with a beauty called Erika in 1992.
 The lovebirds dated to the point of being engaged and were billed to get married.

 Subsequent relationships saw Allegri get married to Gloria Patrizi in 1994.
-Their marriage was blessed with a daughter Valentina Allegri (born 1995).
+Their marriage was blessed with a daughter, Valentina Allegri (born 1995).

-Moving on Allegri began dating Claudia.
-All seem well for the duo who suddenly got separated while Claudia was pregnant with Allegri’s first son Giorgio.
-The boy was given birth to in 2012 months after his parents had called it quits.
+Moving on, Allegri began dating Claudia.
+All seem well for the duo, who suddenly got separated while Claudia was pregnant with Allegri’s first son Giorgio.
+The boy was given birth to in 2012, months after his parents had called it quits.

 Allegri was born into a family of 4.
 We bring you factual details about members of his family.

 Massimiliano Allegri’s mother is Carla Allegri.
 She used to work as a nurse before taking up a job at a cleaning company to raise more money for the family’s upkeep.
 She sadly passed away in May 2018 at the age of 74.

-His decision to live a private life might not be unconnected to the barrage of criticisms which he has become used to.
+His decision to live a private life might not be unconnected to the barrage of criticisms that he has become used to.

 “‘Allegri is a jerk,’ they said.
 ‘He plays at the casino, he bets on horses, he leaves a bride at the altar, he’s just crazy in the head.'”